trev/dotfiles/readme.md

 * Git is aliased to [Hub](https://github.com/github/hub) which adds some syntax sugar to git.
 Install it with brew: `$ brew install hub`

 Finally, some [good reading](https://github.com/sstephenson/rbenv/wiki/Unix-shell-initialization) about shell initialization and the $PATH variable

+### Vim/Nvim Plugin notes
+I tried [Unite](https://github.com/Shougo/unite.vim) and addons... whilst it looks awesome it was just too slow.
+There's also [Deoplete](https://github.com/Shougo/deoplete.nvim) which provides async autocompletion on Neovim but I couldn't get it to work properly.
+In the end I stayed with good ol' [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) because it's much faster and just "feels" better.
+I use CtrlP to fuzzy search through my files, MRU, buffers and tags.
+I use <C-p> to activate the fuzzy search and <C-f> to change the source (Files, MRU, buffers, tags).